Inrixia/Floatplane-Downloader/wiki/settings.md

 "remotePlexPort": 32500
 ```

-**plexToken:**
+**PlexToken:**
->This is the plex token generated from your login details for updating remote servers.
-It is only needed for remote updates and can only be generated by running the script, which will prompt the user to enter their plex username and password if plexToken is empty and remotePlex is enabled.
+>This is the Plex token generated from your login details for updating remote servers.
+It is only needed for remote updates and can only be generated by running the script, which will prompt the user to enter their Plex username and password if PlexToken is empty and remotePlex is enabled.
 >
 >Default: ""
 >Example: